-International students are only eligible for institutional work awards because of F-1 visa restrictions.
+International students are eligible only for institutional work awards because of F-1 visa restrictions.
 You must apply for a social security number and have your I-9 forms completed by the International Student Advisor before you can begin work.

-Working on campus is the easiest option for an international student especially during the academic year.
+Working on campus is the easiest option for international students, especially during the academic year.
 Another option is working off campus, through internship grants, and by applying to Optional Practical Training (OPT) or Curricular Practical Training (CPT), as stipulated by the US Citizenship and Immigration (USCIS) Services.
-For more information talk to the International Student Advisor, look over the Canvas page for international students or refer to the US Citizenship and Immigration (USCIS) Services:
+For more information, talk to the International Student Advisor, or refer to US Citizenship and Immigration (USCIS) Services.